 Do’s and don'ts for successfully negotiating your salary

-DO get the most you can, and DON'T forget to do your research.
-Here's how.
+DO get the highest salary you can, and DON'T forget to do your research.
+Here's how:

-In today’s tight labor market, employers in many industries are struggling to fill open positions.
-It’s a job seeker’s market, and having the upper hand means having a better opportunity to successfully negotiate salary.
-Yet a CareerBuilder survey found that the majority of workers (56 percent) do not negotiate for better pay when they are offered a job.
+Despite common advice to always negotiate your salary, a CareerBuilder survey found that the majority of workers (56 percent) do not negotiate for better pay when they are offered a job.

 The thing is, employers are often willing to at least entertain a counteroffer: 53 percent of employers say they are willing to negotiate salaries on initial job offers for entry-level workers, and 52 percent say when they first extend a job offer to an employee, they typically offer a lower salary than they're willing to pay so there is room to negotiate.